 While the standard console has a good pricing offering pre-programmed workouts, the Track Connect console is expensive comparatively as it comes with Bluetooth connectivity enabling you to link with external apps.

-In terms of resistance level, the C1 model offers only 20 different resistance levels compared to 26 levels of resistance in the Platinum Club bike.
+In terms of resistance level, the C1 model offers only 20 different resistance levels than 26 levels of resistance in the Platinum Club bike.

 Warranty-wise, there is no difference as both models offer a lifetime warranty on frame, two years on parts, and one year on labor.